Saas Bhi Kabhi Bahu Thi

-Saas Bhi Kabhi Bahu Thi is a 1970 Indian Hindi film starring Sanjay Khan, Leena Chandavarkar, Om Prakash, and Jagdeep among others.
+Saas Bhi Kabhi Bahu Thi is a 1971 Indian Hindi film starring Sanjay Khan, Leena Chandavarkar, Om Prakash, Jagdeep among others.
 It deals with the relationship between mothers-in-law and their daughters-in-law.
 The film was a remake of the Telugu film Atha Okinti Kodale.

 Plot

 Pretty Sadhana, the daughter of Rangpur based widow, Bhagmati, falls in love, and marries Haripur-based Dilip Chaudhary, who lives with his father Motilal; and mother Maya.
 It is here that she will find out her mom expects her to abuse Maya, and drive her out; while Bhagmati herself abuses her very own daughter-in-law, Lajwanti, for not bringing any dowry, and prevents her submissive son, Kanhaiya, from being intimate with her.
 Sadhana will also find out why Motilal and Maya do not converse with each other directly, and why the former keeps a photo-less frame in the main living room of their mansion.